Karan292000/week-6/README.md

-# Find The Most Common Words Assignment
+# FINDING MAXIMUM USED WORDS
  I have Used callback functions to filter, sort and map arrays and objects in JavaScript I have Used string manipulation functions.
  In this project, I have started with a given string that contains a number of words.
  Then, define the number of times each word appears in the given text.